Corsair K95 RGB Platinum XT Manual

 3.1 Using Corsair iCUE Software

-Corsair iCUE software is essential for configuring and customizing the K95 RGB Platinum XT:
+The Corsair iCUE software is a must-have in order to set up and personalize the K95 RGB Platinum XT:

-• Dashboard: The main interface of iCUE provides an overview of connected Corsair devices, including the K95 RGB Platinum XT.
+Dashboard: iCUE’s primary interface displays the connected Corsair devices, including the K95 RGB Platinum XT, in one single overview.

-• Profile Management: Create and manage profiles for different games or applications, with each profile storing unique key assignments, macros, and lighting settings.
+Profile Management: Assign and control profiles for different games or applications, with each profile holding its own key assignments, macros, and lighting settings.

-• Lighting Customization: Adjust the RGB lighting effects for each key or apply global lighting effects to the entire keyboard.
+Lighting Customization: Alter the RGB typing effects for every single key or put a lighting effect to the whole keyboard at once.

 3.2 Key Remapping and Macros